 - Dates and times of any phone calls made to your landlord/letting agent, and what was said

-- If after a further 14 days your landlord/letting agent hasn’t responded or won’t do the repairs, then you can report the issue to Wigan Council - see step 2 below to find out what to do.
+If after the 14 days your landlord/letting agent hasn’t responded or won’t do the repairs, then you can report the issue to Wigan Council.

 Step 2 - Tell Wigan Council (privately rented properties only)